 Later, when I identified a malfunction in the equipment as the cause, the manufacturer began legal proceedings.
 After a week working off-diary on the defence, I was able to produce the evidence that allowed the magazine’s lawyers to defend the action successfully on the grounds of privilege.

-Many years later the HSE did mount a successful prosecution of the manufacturer.
+Many years later, the Health & Safety Executive mounted a successful prosecution of the manufacturer.

-On The Engineer, I worked alongside Bill Goodwin, then being dragged through the courts and eventually found in contempt of court for refusing to reveal his source of confidential information.
+On The Engineer, I worked alongside Bill Goodwin, who was then being dragged through the courts, and was eventually found in contempt of court, for refusing to reveal his source of confidential information.

 I, Bill and four others were all made redundant in 1993.
 I was the National Union of Journalists’ (NUJ’s) Father of the Chapel (FoC) (union shop steward) at Morgan-Grampian for several years.

 Reporter, then Employment Reporter, Electronics Weekly, Reed Business Publishing

 My first job included writing news and features on the electronics industry weekly tabloid.
 I was soon given a page a week to edit on employment and training matters.